f-erm/SODAR/README.md

 ## Setup

 For setting up the pipeline, three configuration files need to be modified.
-A general description of these files follows.
 See the *Usage* section for more details.

 ### Configuration files

 * **config.yaml** contains all pipeline parameters.
-* **samples.tsv**: contains metadata based on the libraries_for_sequencing file from AGLudwig.
-An example file can be downloaded.
-Not all columns are necessary.
+* **samples.tsv**: contains metadata annotations.
+An example file can be downloaded, have in mind not all columns will be necessary.

 # Usage